lauren-homan/logistic_growth/README.md

 summary(model2)

-#Defining the model according to the plateau
+#### Here, we are defining the linear model according to values of t which exceed 1800, where growth is no longer exponential and begins to plateau
-#